 Although late June to early October is considered the best time to trek the Tour du Mont Blanc owing to the drier weather conditions, mountains can be extremely unpredictable, and you should expect rain at any time.
 On the higher trails it can also get very cold, even in summer.
 One of the quieter times when there are less walkers is late June, and you’ll also enjoy the lush scenery of flower filled meadows.
 July and August tend to be the busier months so you’re probably best avoiding then if you prefer to go off-peak.

 Is the Bernese Oberland good for hiking?

 Crisscrossed by stunning mountain trails, the Bernese Oberland is an exceptional destination for walking and there is a diverse range of routes to choose from.
 Hike along lofty alpine passes, between traditional towns and villages and below the gaze of majestic peaks such as Jungfrau, Titlis and Eiger.
 You’ll also be greeted with immense views, cascading waterfalls and some of the most beautiful lakes in Europe.
 Along the way, immerse yourself in the wildlife and look out for chamois, golden eagles, red deer and bearded vultures.

-Home to mountainous and remote trails that wind through magnificent scenery where you’re often accompanied by the sound of cowbells, the Swiss Alps have endless opportunities for cycling.
-Whether you prefer to climb the high mountain trails or cycle along the lower valleys through pine forests and sun-drenched meadows, there’s a wealth of routes for everyone.
+Home to mountainous and remote trails that wind through magnificent scenery where you’re often accompanied by the sound of cowbells, the Swiss Alps have endless opportunities for biking.
+Whether you prefer to climb the high mountain trails or bike along the lower valleys through pine forests and sun-drenched meadows, there’s a wealth of routes for everyone.
 For more challenging rides, head to the Valais Matterhorn region where contrasting landscapes of glaciers, vineyards and forests fringe the trails.
-You can even soothe any aching muscles at the end of your Swiss Alps holidays in the thermal springs at Leukerbad.
+You can even soothe any aching muscles at the end of your Swiss Alps hiking tours in the thermal springs at Leukerbad.